Born & Raised (Parks and Recreation)

 "Born & Raised" is the third episode of the fourth season of the American comedy television series Parks and Recreation, and the 49th overall episode of the series.
 It originally aired on NBC in the United States on October 6, 2011.
-In the episode, Leslie Knope (Amy Poehler) promotes a book she has written about Pawnee to advance her campaign, but is sidetracked when Joan Callamezzo (Mo Collins) points out that she was not born in Pawnee.
+In the episode, Leslie Knope (Amy Poehler) promotes a book she has written about Pawnee to advance her campaign, but is sidetracked when Joan Callamezzo (Mo Collins) discovers a factual error in the book that Leslie was unaware of.
 Meanwhile, Ann Perkins (Rashida Jones) attempts to bond with April Ludgate (Aubrey Plaza) and Ron Swanson (Nick Offerman), while Tom Haverford (Aziz Ansari) and Ben Wyatt (Adam Scott) attempt to charm the recently divorced Callamezzo.

 Written by Aisha Muharrar and directed by Dean Holland, the episode marks the return of guest star Mo Collins as well as the continuation of Leslie's campaign for public office.
 The book featured in this episode, Pawnee: The Greatest Town in America, is available for sale online and in bookstores.
 The author is listed as "Leslie Knope."

 The episode received positive reviews from critics, with praise going to the performance of guest star Mo Collins.